I hope you all had a great new year.

 Sorry to say this to you, but there is a chance that the song you love, the movie you watch all the time, the blog you always check out, and the book you memorized may have bought their way to the top.
 The top songs, the hit movies, the most-read blogs, and the bestsellers may not actually be that way at all.
 Sorry about being the bearer of bad news.

 There has been a controversy in the video game industry that relates to all of this.
 It is called “Pay to play.”
 You need to put down money on a game you already bought to be competitive in the game.
 Hence you are paying the game to play better at the game.
 This happens in many games, from the sports video games like Madden, where you can put real money down on better in-game players, or in open-world adventure games, where you put real money towards better armor and equipment.
-They have people paying real money to buy things that are even real.
+They have people paying real money to buy things that aren't even real.
 It’s messed up and obviously not fair since some people put thousands of dollars into the game when others were lucky to buy the DLC content.
 So that guy who put a mortgage down on the game will dominate it and appear to be great, but it was all the money that did it, not him.
 Perhaps things are more like the video game scandal that I would like to think.
 Whether you are a musician trying to write a hit song, or a movie executive penning your next film, or a blogger editing your next post, if you are not paying, then you are not playing.

 I hope you enjoyed the piece.

 If you do like this post, please share this on social media.
 It means a lot to us.
 Thanks.